Online SHA-1 Hash Generator Tool

 When should I use SHA-1?

-Use SHA-1 for Git commit hashes, legacy APIs, or systems that require it.
-For new security use, prefer SHA-256.
+Use SHA-1 when you need compatibility with Git commit or object hashes, legacy systems, or APIs that still specify SHA-1.
+For any new security-sensitive or collision-critical design, prefer SHA-256.